-Discount rate
+Discount Rate

-The discount rate used to measure the total pension liability was 7.40 percent, the same as the prior measurement date.
+The discount rate used to measure the total pension liability was 7.40 percent.
 To determine the discount rate, an asset sufficiency test was completed to test whether the pension plan's fiduciary net position was sufficient to make all projected future benefit payments of current plan members.
-Consistent with current law, the completed asset sufficiency test included an assumed 7.50 percent long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
-Consistent with the long-term expected rate of return, a 7.40 percent future investment rate of return on invested assets was assumed for the test.